APPLICATION

 END APPLICATION;

-The example Application below has 5 statements.
-New streams are defined and some are used in other queries in the same Application.
-For example, the INSERT INTO statement is reading data from pv_copy, which is defined using a CREATE STREAM AS SELECT statement and writes into pageviews2 which is defined with another CSAS in the same Application.
-Note that the order of Statements matter in Application.
-Therefore, statements defining pv_copy and pageviews2 should appear before the INSERT INTO statement, that is using them, in the Application body.
-Moreover, the users Stream is defined via a CREATE STREAM statement and is used in the JOIN query and last CSAS statement.
-Again, data records are read once from pageviews and users Entities and are used in the queries that are referring to them in their FROM clause.
-All the queries in the Application run within a single job.
+The example application below has 5 statements.
+New streams are defined, some of which are used in other queries in the same application.
+For example, the INSERT INTO statement reads data from pv_copy, which you define using a CREATE STREAM AS SELECT statement and write into pageviews2, which is in turn defined with another CSAS in the same application.
+(Note that the order of statements matter in application.)
+Therefore, statements defining pv_copy and pageviews2 should appear before the INSERT INTO statement that uses them, in the application body.
+Moreover, the users stream is defined via a CREATE STREAM statement and is used in the JOIN query and last CSAS statement.
+Again, data records are read once from pageviews and users entities and are used in the queries that are referring to them in their FROM clause.

 BEGIN APPLICATION app